How do I know if I have hearing loss?

 You may have a hearing loss if:

 If you have any of these symptoms, you should see a Licensed Hearing Healthcare Professional to have a formal hearing evaluation.
 This hearing test, or audiologic evaluation, is diagnostic in nature.
 A diagnostic audiologic evaluation is more than just pressing a button when you hear a beep!
-Rather, an audiologic evaluation allows the Hearing Healthcare Professional to determine the type, nature and degree of your hearing loss.
-In addition, your sensitivity, acuity and accuracy to speech understanding will be assessed.
+Rather, this evaluation allows the specialist to determine the type, nature and degree of your hearing loss.
+Your sensitivity, acuity and accuracy to speech understanding will also be assessed.
 In addition, the Hearing Healthcare Professional may test for speech understanding at different volume levels and in different simulated environments.
-This additional testing may be performed in order to provide the Hearing Healthcare Professional with an indication as to how successful of a candidate you might be for amplification.
+This testing is performed in order to provide the Hearing Healthcare Professional with an indication as to how successful of a candidate you might be for amplification.

-The audiogram and results from your speech understanding tests are used to create a prescription and program the hearing aids, when so indicated.
+The audiogram it the “roadmap” that is used to create a prescription and program the hearing aids.